kjmclean/intro_to_markdown_and_pandoc/README.md

 The most popular *Markup* language in the world is probably *html*, which is used to determine how nearly all text on the web is rendered.
 For a sense of how *html* markup looks, try right-clicking on this page and selecting *View Page Source*.
 Each one of those colons, quotes, and parentheses provides typsetting instructions for your browser.
 The browser then consults the page's associated *Cascading Style Sheet* (*CSS*) on how each markup instruction should be rendered onscreen.
 Two different *CSS* style sheets will generate two different web pages (*e.g*: different layout, text sizes, or colors).

 * \LaTeX
 \LaTex and its progenitor \TeX (pronounced LayTech and Tech, the last letter is a Greek *Chi*, not an 'x') are part of a family of *WYSIWYM* editors originally developed for typsetting printed documents that is still widely used for typesetting books, journal articles, and theses.
 Like, *html*, user annotates a written document with specific markup tags then passes it through a \LaTeX interpreter that renders the final document based on the *Class* and *packages* specified by the user.
 While it has a steep learning curve and can be intimidating for the novice user, it is an extremely powerful tool with a large (if diminishing) user base.
-If you're interested in trying your hand at \LaTeX, start with our tutorial **INSERT LINK**.
+If you're interested in trying your hand at \LaTeX, start with our tutorial [here](https://github.com/mrsunny0/LaTeX-thesis).

 * Markdown
 Markdown is the youngest and simplest of common markup languages.
 Variations of it are used in many websites and applications, such as *reddit*, *Wordpress*, *Slack*, and *WhatsApp*.
 If you've ever bolded text with a couple of asterisks, you've used *Markdown*.